 Oily fish is well known for its health benefits, and specifically its anti-inflammatory properties thanks to its omega 3 content.
 Omega 3 consists primarily of 2 substances known as EPA and DHA.
-It is specifically EPA that is thought to have the superior effect on inflammation.
-Whilst omega 3 reduces inflammation, omega 6 is now thought to increase it in moderate to large amounts.
+It is specifically EPA that is thought to have a superior effect on inflammation.
+Whilst Omega 3 reduces inflammation, Omega 6 is now thought to increase it in moderate to large amounts.
 It is therefore important to manipulate and potentially reduce the amount of omega 6 in an athlete’s diet.

 Nutrition Before, During and After

-Recovery starts before training or a competition.
+Recovery starts before training or competition.
 Only by preparing properly, can recovery be optimised.

-Water and carbohydrate intake are the primary concerns in terms of nutrition on a match-day, or during training.
-NEVER try something for the first time on the day of a competition.
+Water and carbohydrate intake are the primary concerns in terms of nutrition on a match day or during training.
+NEVER try something for the first time on the day of the competition.
 We are all different and some people will not react well to standard nutritional strategies.
 For example, some people experience a ‘rebound’ effect if they consume lots of sugary/high GI carbs at half-time of a football match, which actually impairs performance.

 Where possible consume 150 to 200ml of water/sports drink every 15 minutes.
 Drinking little and often is the best way to ensure that as much water as possible is actually absorbed by the small intestine.
 The addition of salt and glucose also increases absorption by something known as ‘active transport’ – basically as the sodium and/or glucose move across into the ‘body-proper’, they pull water molecules across with them.
 Consuming glucose during prolonged bouts of exercise has also been shown to enhance cognitive functioning and to minimise a decrease in immune-system function that would otherwise occur.

 Again recovery starts with preparation.
-Studies have shown that carbohydrate-loading with 8g of carbohydrate per kg of body, per day, allowed football players to compete at a much higher intensity, and end the game with muscles that had not depleted of carbohydrate (muscle glycogen).
-8g of carbohydrate per kg of bodyweight is a lot of carbohydrate and calories.
-For an 80kg athlete this would be 640g of carbohydrate, giving 2560 calories.
+Studies have shown that carbohydrate-loading with 8g of carbohydrate per kg of body, per day, allowed football players to compete at a much higher intensity, and end the game with muscles that had not depleted of carbohydrates (muscle glycogen).
+8g of carbohydrate per kg of body weight is a lot of carbohydrates and calories.
+For an 80kg athlete, this would be 640g of carbohydrate, giving 2560 calories.
 This is not something to do all of a sudden, it is something to work up to and experiment with.
-Body fat should also be monitored when consuming such high amounts of carbohydrate.
+Body fat should also be monitored when consuming such high amounts of carbohydrates.

 In terms of recovery, insulin levels are increased for up to 2 hours after exercise.
-Ideally an athlete should consume a large amount of carbohydrate, preferably high GI carbohydrates, within 30 minutes of exercise cessation.
+Ideally, an athlete should consume a large amount of carbohydrates, preferably high GI carbohydrates, within 30 minutes of exercise cessation.

 Whey Protein & BCAAs